MonPlan/api-simulator/README.md

 API Server to simulate broken routes as status codes.
 Awesome for Frontend Developement

-Try it out at: https://fake-site-down-xerzpgkvco.now.sh
+Try it out at: api-sim.now.sh

 Currently takes in Query Params